The 1939 Register

 1. Many men who had joined the armed forces or the Merchant Navy and who were already abroad or at sea are not listed.
 Patients in psychiatric hospitals are listed only with their initials.

-2. For a breakdown of the 1939 Register by surname see Analysis of censuses for England and Wales.
+2. For a breakdown by surname see Analysis of censuses for England and Wales.
 See also Yoe in the 1939 Register.

 3. Entries for people who are or might still be alive are obscured.